solve-it-once/frost/README.md

   13. `lando drush en frost_default_content` to install the pages and examples for a head start
   14. (optional) `lando drush pmu frost_default_content` to keep the installed modules clean
   15. `lando drush uli` to get a URL you can copy and then paste into your browser to log into your new site
   16. When you paste the URL into your browser, you may get a warning about security.
 This is due to the local site using a self-signed certificate and is nothing to worry about.
-Open the advanced options and click the link to proceed (this may take a few seconds)
+Open the advanced options accordion and click the link to proceed (this may take a few seconds)
   17. Once you've proceeded and see the first screen of the site as a logged-in admin user, it should be the path `/user/1/edit`.
 On the User #1 edit screen, be sure to at least enter a name in the name field, and ideally the other profile fields
   18. At the very top left of the User #1 edit screen, click the Drupal drop to go to the home page.
 You're frost-ing now!